SAUMYAMUNDRA/PASS_GEN-REACT/README.md

 PASSWORD GENERATOR IN REACT USING HOOKS
 =======
 # React + Vite
-ALL the main code is in index.html file
+ALL the main code is in app.jsx file in src